skillpub/collaboration/docs/features.md

 ### Running a regular Python script by the request via Chat App, with no extra coding for Chat App interfacing

-Pyhton file in folder *skills* can be run from Chat App.
+Python file in folder *skills* can be run from Chat App.
 Example - *skills/hello.py*

-Pyhton script *hello.py*
+Python script *hello.py*

 ```python
 '''the "Hello!" skill'''